Launch Coin on Believe founder faces a class action after the coins collapsed 99.9%

 On Oct.
 15, 2025, rather than delivering the promised buybacks, Pasternak announced a forced migration from $LAUNCHCOIN to a new token called $BELIEVE.
 The complaint describes the event as an undisclosed and harmful dilution that benefited insiders at the expense of retail investors.

 Investors who did not complete the migration by Oct.
 29, 2025, lost their entire investment.
-Their unmigrated tokens were permanently destroyed through a process known in cryptocurrency as "burning."
-The migration announcement alone triggered an immediate 30% price drop, and the complaint alleges that $LAUNCHCOIN ultimately declined 99.98% from its all-time high.
+Believe permanently destroyed their unmigrated tokens through a process known in cryptocurrency as "burning."
+The migration announcement alone triggered an immediate 30% price drop, and the complaint alleges $LAUNCHCOIN ultimately declined 99.98% from its all-time high.

 After Oct.
-29, 2025, Pasternak and the official Believe account largely fell silent.
-According to the complaint, Pasternak had not made an original post on X since Oct.
-29, 2025, and the @believeapp account had not posted since Jan.
-13, 2026.
-In January 2026, Pasternak briefly resurfaced to announce an entirely different product called Believe v2, without addressing the losses suffered by existing holders.
+29, 2025, Pasternak and the official Believe account allegedly fell silent.
+According to the complaint, in January 2026, Pasternak briefly resurfaced to announce an entirely different product called Believe v2 without addressing the losses suffered by existing holders.

 What does this mean for the crypto investors?